 How to Schedule Azure SQL Database Stored Procedures

 One of the missing pieces of Azure SQL Database that you will find in SQL Server is the “SQL Agent”.
 This is a great tool to allow you to run scheduled jobs against your SQL Server database.
 Unfortunately, SQL Agent is not available for Azure SQL.
-This section will explain how to use Cotega to run stored procedures within your Azure SQL database on a scheduled interval to allow you to reproduce some of the "SQL Agent" functionality.
+This section will explain how to use Cotega to run stored procedures within your Azure SQL database on a scheduled interval to allow you to reproduce the "SQL Agent" functionality.
 Please note, that this capability is not available in the Free plan.

 In order to schedule a stored procedure, you will need to have created a monitoring agent.
 If you have not already done this, can do this by logging in to the Cotega dashboard and choose "Add Monitoring Agent" for the database you wish to execute this stored procedure from.
 Once this is done, you should see a new monitoring agent.
 Within this agent choose "Stored Procedure Scheduling" as shown below.

 A new page for configuring and monitoring your scheduled stored procedures will open.
-From this page, choose "Add Stored Procedure" allowing you to choose the stored procedure you wish to schedule execution for and the time interval for which it will be executed.
+From this page, choose "Add Stored Procedure" allowing you to choose the stored procedure you wish to schedule execution for and the time interval for which it will by executed.
 You can choose to schedule the stored procedure on the following intervals:

 - Continuous: Execute the stored procedure every 3 minutes